 By SUDHIN THANAWALA (Associated Press)

-Takeoff, part of the Grammy Award-nominated trio Migos with uncle Quavo and cousin Offset, was shot and killed earlier this month outside a Houston bowling alley.
+Takeoff, born Kirsnick Khari Ball, was shot and killed earlier this month outside a Houston bowling alley.
 A woman and another man were also wounded in the shooting.
 No arrests have been made.

-Jenifer Loving, 22, stood in line with her infant son, Mateo, for more than an hour before the doors at State Farm Arena opened to fans who were able to get a free ticket.
-She said Takeoff’s death was heartbreaking in part because he was only 28 years old.
+Jenifer Loving, 22, stood in line with her infant son, Mateo, for more than an hour before doors opened to fans.
+She said Takeoff’s death was heartbreaking because he was so young.

 Migos’ music represented the creativity and culture of the Black community, she said, and she worried the group would be too saddened to make new music — at least for a while.